informatik01/edisoft-project/EdisoftWebApp/trunk/README.txt

 at the moment it was more intuitive and effective to use programmatic security.
-The only container based security measure is configuration in the web.xml file that controls data confidentiality and integrity by forcing use of HTTPS protocol with predefined URLs. (see <transport-guarantee> in web.xml)
+The only container based security measure is configuration in the web.xml file that controls data confidentiality and integrity by forcing use of HTTPS protocol with predefined URLs (see <transport-guarantee> in web.xml).

 In order to utilize HTTPS protocol you need to generate certificate keystore using the Java keytool command-line utility and make the appropriate changes